Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Stats and Trends

-- Virginia has five wins against the spread in 10 games this year.

-- Virginia's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Virginia's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Virginia is 5-2 against the spread and 6-2 overall when the team scores more than 22.7 points.
+- Virginia is 5-2 against the spread and 6-2 overall when the team notches more than 22.7 points.

-- When Virginia totals more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.
+- In games that Virginia totals more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.

-- This season the Cavaliers have turned the ball over 15 times, while the Panthers have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.